Notifications

 Jim Boucher, AOE Council Member

 Jim was born in Fort McKay, Alberta, a community of around 850 Dene, Cree and Métis on the bank of the Athabasca River.
 He is a direct descendant of Headman Adam Boucher, who signed Treaty 8 on August 4, 1899.
 Raised by his grandparents, Jim’s first languages were Cree and Dene.
 The family lived off the land with Jim helping on the trap line as a young boy.
-At 13, Jim and his younger siblings were placed in Blue Quills Indian Residential School in St. Paul, his 3 older sisters having already been sent several years before.
+At 13, Jim and his younger siblings were placed in Blue Quills Indian Residential School in St. Paul, his three older sisters having already been sent several years before.

 In 1986, Jim was elected as Chief of Fort McKay First Nation after serving on the Council executive.
 He served as Chief for over 30 years.
 As Chief, he began helping the community navigate the decline of the fur trade in the early ‘80s and the growth of the oil sands industry, facilitating proper consultation and advancing the rights of his community and the peoples.

 In 2020, Jim established the Saa Dene Group of Companies.
-As President and Founder, Jim works with a variety of partners to pursue opportunities in education, health, technology and innovation, and service sectors.
+As President and Co-Founder, Jim supports the global professional services firm and works with a variety of partners to pursue opportunities in education, health, technology and innovation, and service sectors.
 Some of those ventures include Maple Maskawâhtik (expanding access to virtual care nationwide); Sagekeeper (developing educational resources to help Canadians learn more about their history with Indigenous Peoples); and Acceleware|Kisâstwêw (improving the environmental and economic performance of the oil sands sector by ensuring that the technology supports ideals important to Indigenous Peoples, including respect for land, water and clean air).

 • Alberta Order of Excellence council member Sharon Carry